 And so without further ado, let’s get to it….

 The recommended intake (RDA) is 800 mg/day for children, adults and older people, increasing to 1200 mg for teenagers, pregnant and lactating women.

-Really, you should be able to get all the calcium you need by eating a varied and balanced diet, however if you do take calcium supplements, make sure to check whether any additional supplements you take also contain calcium, and take your diet into consideration also, as taking too much as this mineral (more than 1,500mg a day) could be harmful, leading to stomach pain, diarrhoea or far more serious problems like calcium oxalate kidney stones.
+Really, you should be able to get all the calcium you need by eating a varied and balanced diet.
+However, if you do take calcium supplements, make sure to check whether any additional supplements you take also contain calcium.
+Also take your diet into consideration, as too much calcium (more than 1,500mg a day) could be harmful, leading to stomach pain, diarrhoea or more serious issues like calcium oxalate kidney stones.